Road to Rio: Plot

 Later on, Scat is dismayed to see that Lucia loves Hot Lips and not him, but upon peeking through a keyhole, he sees Hot Lips hypnotizing her.

-Hope's frequent sidekick Jerry Colonna has a cameo as the leader of a cavalry charging to the rescue of Bing and Bob, as the film cuts away to the galloping horses periodically.
-All is resolved before he can arrive, leading Colonna to point out:
+Hope's frequent sidekick Jerry Colonna has a cameo, leading a cavalry charge to rescue Bing and Bob, as the film cuts away to the galloping horses periodically.
+All is resolved before he can arrive, leading Colonna to point out: "Whaddaya know?
+We never quite made it.
+Exciting, though, wasn't it?"